-Gaza’s Ark is rebuilding a large fishing boat in Gaza and converting it into a cargo vessel using existing resources.
-A crew of internationals and Palestinians will sail it out of Gaza, the only Mediterranean port closed to shipping, carrying Palestinian products to fulfill trade deals with international buyers, to challenge the illegal and inhuman Israeli blockade.
+Up until July 2014 when an Israeli missile destroyed our boat, Gaza’s Ark had been rebuilding a large fishing boat in Gaza and converting it into a cargo vessel using existing resources.
+In the second half of 2014, a crew of internationals and Palestinians were due to sail it out of Gaza, the only Mediterranean port closed to shipping, carrying Palestinian products to fulfill trade deals with international buyers, to challenge the illegal and inhuman Israeli blockade.

-Gaza's Ark helps revitalize the dwindling ship building industry in Gaza and helps ensure the transmission of this disappearing expertise (another effect of the blockade) to the younger generations.
+Gaza’s Ark has helped revitalize the dwindling ship building industry in Gaza and to ensure the transmission of this disappearing expertise (another effect of the blockade) to the younger generations.

-Through Gaza's Ark and trade deals secured between Palestinian producers in Gaza and international businesses and NGOs, a channel is established to export Palestinian products from Gaza that are available despite the blockade.
+Through Gaza’s Ark and trade deals secured between Palestinian producers in Gaza and international businesses and NGOs, a channel was established to export Palestinian products from Gaza that are available despite the blockade.

-Gaza's Ark is providing training to Gaza's sailors in the use of up-to-date electronic sailing equipment and techniques, which they have been denied for years as a result of the blockade.
+Gaza’s Ark was preparing to provide training to Gaza’s sailors in the use of up-to-date electronic sailing equipment and techniques, which they have been denied for years as a result of the blockade.

-Although it helps in a very limited manner to alleviate Gaza’s unemployment crisis by paying wages to the boat builders and providing business opportunities to traders, Gaza's Ark is not an aid project.
+Although it has helped in a very limited manner to alleviate Gaza’s unemployment crisis by paying wages to the boat builders and providing business opportunities to traders, Gaza’s Ark is not an aid project.
 It is a peaceful action against the blockade which Israel unilaterally and illegally imposes on Gaza.